How it works

 — Yogi Berra

-How it works (practical overview)
+How it works across the journey

 Stage 1